svworld01/group-coding/README.md

 # Announcement

-We are going to start a group coding in which I'll post 5 leetcode questions daily from very basics to advance and if you are new in programming or you are thinking to get into, you can solve it.
+We (DSC) are going to start a group coding in which We'll post 5 leetcode questions daily from very basics to advance and if you are new in programming or you are thinking to get into, you can solve it.

 You can post your code into comment section.
 All the code which will pass all the test cases correctly we will upload it into a GitHub repository per day.